 An increasing number of MBA programs are making use of telephone, Skype, and other programs as remote interview mediums.
 However, these formats can create extra stress for candidates who are not prepared for the specific challenges created by non-face-to-face interaction.
 Here are some helpful tips to increase your confidence and get the most out of your remote MBA interview.

-However, if this proves impossible, keep these tips in mind when interviewing over the phone:
+Keep these tips in mind when doing an MBA interview over the phone:

 *At the beginning of your interview, politely ask the interviewer to “please speak clearly and slowly” so that you can catch every part of the question the first time.